-Originally encountered in the Hoenn region, Metagross is the best counter for Kyurem, second only to Shadow Metagross.
+Originally encountered in the Hoenn region, Metagross is the best non-Shadow counter for Kyurem, second only to Shadow Metagross.
 It's resistant to all of Kyurem's moves and it's super common.
 With a Shadow Pokémon variant and its own Community Day, most players have at least one or two strong Metagross.
 You'll want it to know Bullet Punch and it's Community Day exclusive move, Meteor Mash.
-If you don't have one from Community Day, investing an Elite TM into this move is well worth it, especially considering it eventually gets a Mega Evolution.
+If you don't have one from Community Day, investing an Elite TM into this move is well worth it, especially considering it will eventually have a Mega Evolution.

 The Sinnoh Stone evolution of Gen I Rhyhorn, Rhyperior isn't my first choice for this Raid.
-As a Ground and Rock type, it's taking double damage from Kyurem's Ice and Steel type moves, but most players have at least one or two fully powered up (if not a whole team.)
+As a Ground and Rock type, it's taking increased damage from Kyurem's Ice and Steel type moves, but most players have at least one or two fully powered up (if not a whole team.)
 Rhyhorn has been around since the start and was featured in a Community Day.
-Plus Rhyperior is quite durable, even when taking double damage.
+Plus Rhyperior is quite durable, even when taking super effective damage.
 If you do bring Rhyperior to this Raid, you'll want it to know Smack Down and Rock Wrecker.

-Gen I Machamp is a pure Fighting type with widespread availability.
+Gen I's Machamp is a pure Fighting type with widespread availability.
 With the addition of Trade Evolution, as well as its Community Day, there is no good excuse not to have a couple fully powered up Machamp in your roster.
 It's not quite as sturdy as Conkeldurr, but with Counter and Dynamic Punch, as well as no significant weaknesses, it will put the hurt on Kyurem.

 The Mythical Steel and Bug type from the Unova Region, Genesect performs quite well against Kyurem.
-It resists all of Kyurem's attacks and has been far more common than Mythicals usually are in Pokémon Go.
+It resists all of Kyurem's attacks and it has been far more common than Mythicals usually are in Pokémon Go.
 However, it's still fairly expensive to power up so plenty of Trainers only have one or two.
 If you are bringing Genesect to this Raid, you'll want it to know Metal Claw and Magnet Bomb.

 Mega Charizard Y